|Mon 22 Nov – Wed 24 Nov 2021||3 days||Box Hill||Fully booked|

 |Mon 23 May – Wed 25 May 2022||3 days||Box Hill||Open now|

 This course delivers the theoretical and clinical knowledge required to become a nurse cervical screening provider.
 Course content is based on the Australian National Cervical Screening Program.

 “Fantastic!
 Best online education I have ever attended.
 All content felt relevant, well explained and engaging.”

 Course components and time commitment

-- Development of clinical competency in providing cervical screening through clinical placements with a Victorian Preceptor Program (VPP) approved preceptor.
+Development of clinical competency involves providing cervical screening through clinical placements with a Victorian Preceptor Program (VPP) approved preceptor.
 A minimum of five unassisted cervical screenings are required to meet competency.
 A final assessment occurs with a Family Planning Victoria (FPV) approved preceptor and must be completed within six months of the face-to-face training.

 Tutor client session